Work experience information

 New Zealand Diploma in Veterinary Nursing

-This page lists all of the additional information that students need to supply to complete the work experience criteria needed to retain enrolment in the New Zealand Diploma in Veterinary Nursing.
+This page lists the information that you need in regard to your work experience to retain enrolment in the New Zealand Diploma in Veterinary Nursing.

-Students are required to confirm work placement arrangements prior to commencing study in the New Zealand Diploma in Veterinary Nursing programme.
+You must confirm your work placement arrangements prior to commencing study in the New Zealand Diploma in Veterinary Nursing programme.
 See the bottom of this page for requirements that need to be completed to retain enrolment in this programme.

 About Work Placement in this Programme